 IV.
-CONCLUSIONS AND RECOMMENDATIONS
+CONCLUSION AND RECOMMENDATIONS

-A 5-hp reconfigurable induction motor, which was designed for emulation of stator winding inter-turn and broken rotor bar faults, has been introduced.
-The experimental results obtained under stator inter-turn faults have demonstrated that the reconfigurable motor has successfully emulated stator interturn faults, which is further verified through the use of two diagnostic methods, namely the pendulous oscillation phenomenon and the negative sequence component concept.
-A complete set of test results, including a healthy rotor core using a die-cast rotor and rotor broken bar fault emulations using the reconfigurable rotor have been presented.
-It was found based on current spectrum side-band analysis and magnetic field pendulous oscillation swing angle analysis that the electrical surface contacts between bars and end-rings in the reconfigurable cage and electrical shorts between bars and lamination material presented a problem that leads to the appearance of bar breakage indication where no such bar breakages are present.
-Hence, these authors are led to recommend that bars need hardened insulation coating to prevent lamination shorts, and highly improved conductive malleable material is needed for good electrical contact between bar ends and end-rings.
+A 5-hp reconfigurable induction motor, which was designed for emulation of stator winding interturn and broken rotor bar faults, has been introduced.
+The experimental results obtained under stator interturn faults have demonstrated that the reconfigurable motor has successfully emulated stator interturn faults, which is further verified through the use of two diagnostic methods, namely the pendulous oscillation phenomenon and the negative sequence component concept.
+A complete set of test results, including a healthy rotor core using a die-cast rotor and rotor broken bar fault emulations using the reconfigurable rotor has been presented.
+It was found based on the current spectrum sideband analysis and magnetic field pendulous oscillation swing angle analysis that the electrical surface contacts between bars and end rings in the reconfigurable cage and electrical shorts between bars and lamination material presented a problem that leads to the appearance of bar breakage indication where no such bar breakages are present.
+Hence, these authors are led to recommend that the present reconfigurable rotor design concept for bar fault emulation cannot be considered a success.
+However, a major effort has to be done toward improving the quality and uniformity of contact resistances between the rotor bars and end rings, such as using a bolted connection between the rotor bars and end rings.